pragmatictesters/Pragmatic-Learning-JMeter-Training/README.md

 ## Certificate
 The delegates will receive a participation certificate from Redline13 after completing the 5 days program successfully.

+## Questions and Answers
+Questions and answers will be tracked through the [Issues](https://github.com/pragmatictesters/Pragmatic-Learning-JMeter-July-2021/issues)

 ---
 ## References